brodeau/aerobulk/README.md

 In this case, Ts and qs, the surface temperature and saturation specific humidity won't be modified.
 The relevant value of qs must be provided as input.

-Now the same but using the cool-skin warm-layer parameterization:
+Now the same but using the cool-skin warm-layer parametrization:

               PROGRAM TEST_COEFF
                   USE mod_const